-Let's now look at an entirely different paragraph.
-Notice that the underlined topic sentence opens the paragraph and gives a summary of what the main idea of the whole discussion is.
+In the following paragraph, notice that the topic sentence opens the paragraph and gives a summary of what the main point of the whole discussion is.

 When preparing for an exam, there are a number of tricks that one might use to maximize chances for success.
-To start off with, students should study in a quiet and comfortable environment to ensure focus.
+To start off with, students should study in a quiet and comfortable environment to assure focus.
 Moreover, students should make use of all available resources, such as study guides and Q&A sessions.
-Most importantly, students should seek to build a supportive environment, because this can provide the encouragement we all need to face a challenge.
-Altogether, these tricks will help students enter their exam feeling ready to master that challenge.
+Most importantly, students should seek to build a supportive environment because this can provide the encouragement we all need to face a challenge.
+Altogether, these tricks will help students enter their exam feeling ready to master the challenge.

-The topic sentence is followed by supporting sentences, which provide evidence for the main idea: To start off with, students should study in a quiet and comfortable environment to ensure focus.
+The topic sentence is followed by supporting sentences, which provide evidence for the main point:

+To start off with, students should study in a quiet and comfortable environment to assure focus.
 Moreover, students should make use of all available resources, such as study guides and Q&A sessions.
-Most importantly, students should seek to build a supportive environment, because this can provide the encouragement we all need to face a challenge.
+Most importantly, students should seek to build a supportive environment because this can provide the encouragement we all need to face a challenge.

 The example gives some detail that would help a reader trust that the statement made in the topic sentence is believable.
-The explanation clarifies the example, which all goes to prove to the reader that the example is true: Most importantly, students should seek to build a supportive environment, because this can provide the encouragement we all need to face a challenge.
+The explanation clarifies the example, which all goes to prove to the reader that the example is true:

+Most importantly, students should seek to build a supportive environment because this can provide the encouragement we all need to face a challenge.

-Then of course, there is the concluding sentence, which offers a summary of the whole paragraph.
-In short, it wraps things up: Altogether, these tricks will help students enter their exam feeling ready to master that challenge.
+Then of course, there is the the concluding sentence, which offers a summary and synthesis of the whole paragraph.

+Altogether, these tricks will help students enter their exam feeling ready to master the challenge.